okstring/da_gen/README.md

-# arch_gen
+# da_gen

-Generate folders and files for the Data layer of Clean Architecture in Flutter/Dart applications with a single command.
+Generate folders and files for the Data layer of MVVM in Flutter/Dart applications with a single command.

 ## Key Features

-1. **Automatic Generation of Data Layer in Clean Architecture**
+1. **Automatic Generation of Data Layer in MVVM**

    - Creates DataSource, Repository, Model, DTO, and Mapper files
    - Sets up proper dependency relationships between components